BiodiversityDataScienceCorp/Spidertail-Mapping/SSA-Asclepias-subverticillata.md

 ### Genus: Asclepias
 ### Species: *Asclepias subverticillata*

-## Project Archive: ZENODO DOI
+## Project Archive: insert ZENODO DOI
-## Project Repository: Gothub Link
+## Project Repository: insert Github Link

 ## Data
 ### Description of Data Source(s) for Occurence and Distribution Modeling:
- ### Our data was pulled from GBIF and iNaturalist, two databases that ammass and store occurence data for (maybe a download DOI too?)
+ ### Our data was pulled from GBIF and iNaturalist, two allow for data to be crowdsourced and accessed by anyone interested in using it for analysis.
+Github is a database that allows for researchers form around the world to upload their data for use in other projects, while iNaturalist contains mostly citizen sightings.
 ### Description of Data Cleaning Process
+ ### In our data cleaning process we removed any data from the data set for which the occurrence status equaled absent, data where the occurrence number equaled 0, and data where the location data (latitude/longitude) is not provided.

 ## Species Occurrence Map
 ### Map of Occurrence (presence only) Observations